-In December, the international and domestic prices increased owing to the rise in raw material costs.
-Furthermore, Chinese winter production cuts seemingly aided in the price hike.
 In January 2018, the international and domestic prices increased due to hike in the raw material prices.
 In Feb 2018, the international and domestic prices continued to increase due to increased demand.
 In March, the international prices increased on back of the high raw material prices and robust demand.
 In domestic market, the prices remained flat due to downward pressure from the lower demand.
 In April, the international prices decreased owing to the slower demand.
 Domestic prices increased owing to the improved demand.
 In May, international prices increased due to improved demand.
 Domestic prices increased due to demand outpacing supply.
 In June, international prices declined owing to subdued demand.
 Domestic prices decreased primarily owing to muted demand due to onset of monsoon.
 In July, international prices increased and domestic prices continued to decline owing to decreased demand due to the monsoon season.
 In August, declining trend in domestic prices was reversed due to small and medium sized players increasing prices due to increased demand.
+In September, domestic prices increased led by healthy domestic demand and rise in raw material costs..